 - a.
 When populating the form, take note of the following: - Required fields.
 You must fill in all required (highlighted) fields before you are permitted to save the asset.
 Fill in all other fields as necessary. - WYSIWYG text fields.
 You may see one or more text fields that are WYSIWYG-enabled (What You See Is What You Get) via a WYSIWYG editor, such as FCKEditor.
 These text fields allow you to enter and format your content using controls similar to those of Microsoft Word.
 For more information, see "Working with FCKEditor," on page 77. - Date fields.
 You may see a Date Picker (calendar) icon next to a date field.
 Clicking the icon invokes the Date Picker attribute editor; see "Working with the Date Picker," on page 87 for more information. - Image Picker fields.
-You may see one or more fields that prompt you to visually select an image asset to be associated with the asset you are creating.
-In such cases, you will see a Browse Image Repository link next to the field.
-Clicking the link invokes the Image Picker attribute editor; for more information on Image Picker, see "Working with the Image Picker," on page 79. - Online Image Editor fields.
+You may see one or more fields that prompt you to select an image asset (to be associated with the asset you are creating) through the Image Picker attribute editor.
+In such cases, you will see a Browse button next to the field.
+Clicking the button displays a pop-up window showing thumbnails of the image assets you can select.
+For more information on Image Picker, see "Working with the Image Picker," on page 79. - Online Image Editor fields.
 You may see a field (or fields) that allows you to compose and edit graphics and images directly in the asset form, using the Online Image Editor tool.
-For detailed instructions, see "Working with the Online Image Editor," on page 81. - Flash content fields.
+For detailed instructions, see "Working with the Online Image Editor," on page 81.

+- Flash content fields.
 You may see a section in the asset form that prompts you to compose Flash content from Flash templates, images and text of your choice.
-For detailed instructions, see "Working with Flash Content," on page 85.

-- Fields that prompt you to select assets.
+For detailed instructions, see "Working with Flash Content," on page 85. - Fields that prompt you to select assets.
 You may see a field (or fields) that prompt you to select a flex parent or a template, or associate an asset (such as an image) with the asset you are creating. - 1) If the field displays a drop-down list, select the desired asset from the list.

-If the field displays a Link Asset (or Link Parent) and a Show Assets button, proceed to the next step.
+If the field displays a Link Asset (or Link Parent) and a Show Assets button, proceed to the next step. - 2) Click Show Assets.